-When you apply for an equity release scheme, the lender will need to know a lot about the property you hope to release equity from.
-For example, when and how it was built, on what basis you own the property and how it is occupied.
-If, in their opinion, any of these matters could affect the saleability of the property when the time comes, the lender may decide not to take your property on.
+When you apply for equity release, the lender will need to know a lot about the property you hope to release equity from.
+For example, when and how it was built, how the property is owned and how it is occupied.
+If, in their opinion, any of these matters could affect the saleability of the property when the time comes, they may decide not to take your property on.

 It is possible to release equity on a buy to let with a lifetime mortgage, however fewer lenders accept rental properties and those that do may offer stricter terms.
 The amount you can borrow may be lower than on your main residence and will depend on the value of your buy-to-let property and the amount of equity in the property.